RayMendezG/RayMendezG/README.md

 ### Hi there 👋

+I'm Raymundo and I'am at BS in Computer Science. :computer:

 <!--
 **RayMendezG/RayMendezG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.